pgrady1322/T2T-Polish/README.md

 Allocate a fairly large amount of RAM relative to the size of your read set.
 The Racon step requires the loading of all reads into memory.
 For instance, a Revio flow cell (~100Gb) requires approximately 400Gb of RAM on a mammalian genome.
 This pipeline also accepts Herro-corrected ONT reads (use the ONT setting to account for ONT-specific base biases).

 ```
-automated-polishing.sh <num_threads> <num_iterations> <in_draft_fasta> <in_reads> <in_readmers> <out_prefix> <read_type>

-  num_threads    Number of threads to use.
-  num_iterations Number of polishing iterations to perform.
+Automated polishing of draft genomes, version 2.2

+Usage:
+ automated-polishing_v2.2.sh (options) -d <draft fasta> -r <reads> -m <readmers> -s <sequencer type>

+Required Arguments:

-  in_draft_fasta Path to the input FASTA/FASTQ containing draft sequences for polishing.
+-d	Draft Fasta - path to the input FASTA/FASTQ containing draft sequences for polishing
-  in_reads       Path to the input reads file, in FASTA/FASTQ format.
-Can be gzipped.
+-r	Reads - path to the input reads file, in FASTA/FASTQ format (can be gzipped)
-  in_readmers    Path to a Meryl database of Illumina k-mers.
-Can be HiFi k-mers or true duplex k-mers, ONT simplex k-mers are not recommended (early 2024).
+-m	Readmers - path to a Meryl database of read (in order of preference: Illumina - PacBio Hifi - ONT Duplex) k-mers
+-s	Sequencing Type - pb or ont, use pb for HiFi and Illumina, ont for all ONT read types

+Optional Arguments:

-  out_prefix     Prefix of the output files.
-A folder will automatically be created if it does not exist.
+-o	Out Prefix - prefix of the output files.
+Default: AutoPolisher
-  read_type      pb or ont.
-Optimize read alignments for PacBio HiFi reads (pb) or ONT reads (ont).
-  k_mer_size     Meryl database k-mer size.
-Must match input k-mer readmer size.
-Recommend k=31.
+-k	K-mer Size - Meryl database k-mer size, should follow initial input.
+Default (recommended): k=31
+-t	Num Threads - number of threads to use.
+Default: 32
+-i	Iterations - number of polishing iterations to perform.
+Default: 3
 ```

 ## Description